sudocrystal/cs-fundamentals/interview-prep/interview-tips.md

 Read these articles:
 + [Coding Interview Tips: How to get better at technical interviews without practicing](https://www.interviewcake.com/article/coding-interview-tips)
+	- Come up with 1 example for each of the following:
+		1. example of an interesting technical problem you solved
+		1. example of an interpersonal conflict you overcame
+		1. example of leadership or ownership
+		1. story about what you should have done differently in a past project
+		1. piece of trivia about your favorite language, and something you do and don't like about said language
 + [Big O Notation: Using not-boring math to measure code's efficiency](https://www.interviewcake.com/article/big-o-notation-time-and-space-complexity)

 If you approach problems systematically, and communicate clearly, you'll be most of the way there.